Azis: Career

+Personal life

+Azis is gay.
+He married Nikolay "Niki Kitaetsa" Petrov Parvanov on 1 October 2006.
+Their marriage was not legally recognized under Bulgarian law.
+Azis' daughter was born on 5 August 2007 and was named Raya.
+Her mother is Azis' longtime friend, Gala.
+In 2008, Azis and Parvanov separated amicably.
+In 2026 he married an undisclosed man in the United States.

 Controversies

 In late November 2007, Boyko Borisov, then mayor of Sofia, censored billboards of Azis kissing Niki Kitaetsa, which pictured both men shirtless on the basis they were too graphic in nature.
 The picture was then censored in other cities in Bulgaria.

 In 2021, Azis was scheduled to perform at the Balkan Fair in Kestel, Bursa, Turkey, but the performance was cancelled after a campaign by Islamists targeting Azis' LGBT identity.